ArduPilot/ardupilot_wiki/common/source/docs/common-compass-calibration-in-mission-planner.rst

       Mission Planner: Live Compass Calibration

-#.
-Hold the vehicle in the air and rotate it slowly so that each side
-   (front, back, left, right, top and bottom) points down towards the earth for a few seconds in turn.
+- The aim is to rotate the vehicle so that the coloured trail hits each of the white dots.
+One way to do this is to hold the vehicle in the air and rotate it slowly so that each side (front, back, left, right, top and bottom) points down towards the earth for a few seconds in turn.

    .. figure:: ../../../images/accel-calib-positions-e1376083327116.jpg
       :target: ../_images/accel-calib-positions-e1376083327116.jpg

       Compass Calibration Positions (shown for Copter, but true for all vehicles)

-#.
-The calibration will automatically complete when it has data for all
+- The calibration will automatically complete when it has data for all the positions.
-   the positions.
 At this point, another window will pop up telling you that it is saving the newly calculated offsets.
 These are displayed on the main screen below each associated compass.

    .. note::